jayfoss/ASLAN/README.md

 Every `data` delimiter inside an `object` block will create a field in that `object` with the key name being the `<CONTENT>` of the `data` delimiter.

+ASLAN parsers MUST implement the `collapseObjectStartWhitespace` option which controls whether whitespace is significant when determining whether to open or close an `object` block.
+When set to `false`, an `object` delimiter will be treated as closing if the current `data` field is not empty, which can lead to unexpected behavior when an LLM outputs extra whitespace between delimiters.
+When set to `true`, an `object` delimiter will be treated as closing only if the current `data` field has non-whitespace content.

+It is RECOMMENDED that the default value for `collapseObjectStartWhitespace` be `true`.

 #### 7.1 Example `object` usage
 1. The string `[asland_hi]Hello [asland_lo]World![asland_foo][aslano][asland_bar]Baz!` and `[asland_hi]Hello [asland_lo]World![asland_foo][aslanc]This is a comment[aslano][asland_bar]Baz!` are equivalent to the JSON: